Greek drama weighs on sentiment; yen off, euro up

 Stocks closed slightly lower on Wall Street, cutting previous losses.
 S&P 500 e-mini futures turned positive shortly after the cash market close.

-Nikkei futures fell 0.3 percent after 10 straight sessions of gains on the Tokyo index.
-Earlier, the pan-European FTSEurofirst 300 index fell 0.5 percent.
+Nikkei futures NKc1 fell 0.3 percent after 10 straight sessions of gains on the Tokyo index .N225.
+Earlier, the pan-European FTSEurofirst 300 index .FTEU3 fell 0.5 percent.

 EURO UP, DOLLAR TREND SEEN HOLDING